 Will the tax brackets change in 2022 compared to the previous year?

-The IRS adjusts tax provisions and tax brackets every year to account for inflation to avoid what is known as “bracket creep.”
-The percentages that Americans are taxed in the seven tax brackets remain the same, but income level thresholds that determine which one you fall into have been raised.
+Those filing tax returns will want to know how much they will be taxed on their earnings and to help in this endeavour, the IRS adjusts tax provisions and tax brackets every year to account for inflation to avoid what is known as “bracket creep.”
+The percentages that Americans are taxed in the seven tax brackets remained the same for 2022, but income level thresholds that determine which one you fall into were raised from 2021 levels.

-The adjustment announced by the IRS last year affects more than 60 tax provisions and took effect 1 January 2022, so they do not apply to the 2021 tax returns.
+The adjustment announced by the IRS last year affects more than 60 tax provisions and took effect 1 January 2022, so they did not apply to the 2021 tax returns.
 Taxpayers can use this data to help plan ahead for their tax liability in the coming year to avoid having a surprise bill from Uncle Sam.
+While the official Form 1040 hasn’t been released yet, the IRS posted a draft version in July.

 2022 tax brackets